Mark De Freitas MBACP (Accred) Psychotherapy, DBT & Anxiety Management

 I have worked as a counsellor and psychotherapist with children and adults since 2001.
-My abilities as a therapist have benefitted greatly from working in NHS, education, workplace and substance misuse settings.
+My abilities as a therapist have benefited greatly from working in NHS, education, workplace and substance misuse settings.
 I have experience of helping people with an extensive range of issues.
 My approach is evidence based, on research from psychology and neuroscience.
 I will help you develop the skills that the research shows to be effective in untangling ourselves from emotional distress.

 My aim is to develop an open, trusting and collaborative therapeutic relationship with you.
 To help you develop the practical skills to reduce your negative emotions and to direct your life towards greater personal fulfillment, replacing limiting life patterns with greater harmony with yourself and others.

 I offer long or short term therapy.
 I also offer Anxiety Management, for more information about this please scroll down to the Any Further Information section.
-And for more information about Hypnotherapy, please scroll down to the Other Areas section.
+And for more information about DBT, please scroll down to the Other Areas section.

 For as long as I can remember I have been intrigued by the age old question of, how do we create a happy and fulfilling life?
 I believe that neurosciences study of the relationship between the brain and the mind have provided the most convincing answers to this most enduring of questions.
 These new discoveries have helped us to realise that many of the things we do to improve the quality of our lives don’t actually help, and in the long term they often make things worse.
 This goes some way in explaining why many people spend years trying to improve the quality of their lives without success.
 In our attempts to live better we all too often unknowingly do the wrong things, although for the right reasons.

 My approach is based on what neuroscience has revealed about how to live happier more fulfilling lives.
-I will help you learn the practical skills that clinical trials have shown to have positive and lasting affects on our mental health.
-The aim of my work isn’t solely to reduce negative emotions, but help direct you towards greater life fulfilment.
+I will help you learn the practical skills that clinical trials have shown to have positive and lasting effects on our mental health.
+The aim of my work isn’t solely to reduce negative emotions, but help direct you towards greater life fulfillment.
 I believe living well isn’t solely the reduction of suffering but also feeling fulfilled.

 Because our mental well-being is so intimately connected to our physical well-being, these changes can help us maintain our physical as well as our mental health.
-By reducing toxic stress that has a negative affect on both the body and the mind, helping restore our natural body rhythms of sleep, appetite and recovery.
+By reducing toxic stress that has a negative effect on both the body and the mind, helping restore our natural body rhythms of sleep, appetite and recovery.